queicherius/software-defined-infrastructure/docs/1-dns.md

 };
 ```

-To check if all the `named.conf*` files have a correct syntax (should return to the shell without any messages) we can run
+To check if the `named.conf.local` file has the correct syntax, we can run the following command, which should return to the shell without any messages:

 ```bash
 named-checkconf /etc/bind/named.conf.local